Fyyxi/CryptoWalletFinder/README.md

     - Click on the "Search Wallet" button to start searching for wallets.
     - The tool will generate mnemonic phrases, derive wallet addresses, and check their balances.
     - Results will be displayed in the GUI and logged to the log file.
+    - You need API key for the tool from: etherscan.io

 3. **Stop the Search:**